Gabriel Woods

 A top view of raw flank steak

 Both brisket and flank steaks come from the lower portion of the cow.
-Beef brisket comes from the breast portion, while flank steak (or London broil on restaurant menus) is derived from the abdominal muscle near the hip and hindquarters.
+Beef brisket comes from the breast portion, while flank steak (or London broil on restaurant menus) is taken from the abdominal muscle near the hip and hindquarters.

 Also Read: Which Part of the Cow Does Brisket Come From?